radumarias/isomdl/tests/README.md

 # isomdl integration tests

-Collection of integration tests that can be used as examples too of how you can use the library.
+Collection of integrations tests that can be used as examples too of how you can use the library.

 # Simulated device and reader interaction